 Briefly about Isle of Skye, Scotland

 Isle of Skye – or just Skye – is one of the top destination to visit in Scotland.
-Located in the Westernmost part of Scotland’s Highlands, and connected to the mainland only by a bridge, Isle of Skye is a dreamy destination for any outdoor and cultural enthusiast.
+Located in the Westernmost part of Scotland’s Highlands, and connected to the mainland only by a bridge, Skye is a dreamy destination for outdoor and cultural enthusiast.
 It’s home of the most iconic Scottish landscape.
-Such as the Cullin mountain range, which provides the most dramatic rocky slopes of the country.
-Or, like alsmot everywhere in Scotland, massive and masterly castles such as Eilean Donan Castle, which is probably one of the most famous castle in the North.
-Or like Dunvegan Castle built during the 13th century and is since still the seat of the Clan MacLeod.
+Such as the Cullin mountain range, the most dramatic rocky slopes of the country.
+And, like almost everywhere in Scotland, massive and masterly castles such as Eilean Donan Castle, which is probably one of the most famous castle.
+Or Dunvegan Castle built during the 13th century and still the seat of the Clan MacLeod.

 Many of the places in Isle of Skye can breath you away, from the mythic rocky formation of Old Man of Storr to the dinosaur footprints or the turquoise – and very cold – water of Fairy pools.
 This is a top destination which offers plenty of hiking, climbing or scrambling adventures, for the most adventurous.
 Also, the Isle of Skye is a great for Wildlife.
 Indeed, because of the diversity of the landscape you can watch a lot of birds including the White Tailed Sea Eagle which is the largest UK bird of prey.
 And alos seals, whales, dolphins and a lot of deers, sometimes feeding along the roads.

 You will find in Scotland maybe one of the most famous bridge in the world: Glenfinnan Viaduct.
 This bridge was made famous by Harry Potter’s movies where Hogwarts Express train drive Harry Potter and his friends to Hogwarts School of Witchcraft and Wizardry.